asousadias/asd_OpenMusic_patches/asd_OM_glosaFigurs/README.md

 The resulting data is prepared to be read by a score editor.

 #### Inputs:
--list of MIDIcents (or MIDI in the patch "glosa-figurMIDI"): the "Cantus Firmus".
+-list of MIDIcents (or MIDI in the patch "glosa-figurMIDI"): the "Cantus Firmus".<br>
 -list of MIDIcents(or MIDI in the patch "glosa-figurMIDI"): the melodic sequence to be used as an ornamentation reservoir.
 -integer: Length of CF notes, for score viewing purposes (ms).
 -integer: Length of each generated note (ms).